 1379,1319|Tag 82: ;1307|Tag 95: ;1313|Tag 5F34: ;0017|Tag 9F03: ;1312|Tag 9F1A: ;1300|Tag 9F26: ;1321|Tag 9F27: ;1303|Tag 9F34: ;1320|Tag 9F36: ;1323|Tag 9F37: ;1305|Tag 9F10: ;1335|TAC: ;1336|TACd: ;1337|TACo: ;1329|Tag 9F0D: ;1330|Tag 9F0E: ;1331|Tag 9F0F: ;1358|Tag 9C: ;

-In addition, if the 1st Generate AC action returns an “AAC” cryptogram instead of the expected online “ARQC” cryptogram, the default value for 1380 is based on field 0054 and the table below.
+If the first Generate AC action returns an “AAC” cryptogram instead of the expected online “ARQC” cryptogram, the default value for 1380 is based on field 0054 and identified below.

 Decoding the ICC Application Preferred Name

 EMV Tag 9F12 (API Field 1326), ICC Application Preferred Name, has permitted characters that are non-control as defined in the ISO/IEC 8859 that may need translation depending upon the configuration of your terminal.
 In order to translate non-standard character sets, the payment application will need to refer to the EMV Tag 9F11.

 The following table represents what is in Tag 9F11, the Issuer Code Table Index, a value to indicate the code table according to ISO/IEC 8859 for displaying the Application Preferred Name.

 - Refers to: Part 1 of ISO/IEC 8859

 - Refers to: Part 2 of ISO/IEC 8859

 - Refers to: Part 3 of ISO/IEC 8859